Whether you’re a new rider getting set up or a two-wheeled veteran updating your kit – top of the checklist should be a quality helmet.

 The S900 comes with a pinlock laminate finish to prevent the visor fogging up.

-This is a nice touch, saves the consumer about 30 GBP and is not present in a lot of the competition at this price-point.
+This is a nice touch, saves the consumer about 30 GBP, and is not present in much of the competition at this price point.

 The visor is made from anti-scratch plastic and has an excellent quick release system.